PageSplit

 Most important properties

-, its behavior changes with each device orientation and family (ie iPad and iPhone).Bar Color
+Display Mode: The visual configuration of aPageSplit, its behavior changes with each device orientation and family (ie iPad and iPhone).Bar Color: The bar tint color

-The inspector where the PageSplit
+The inspector where the PageSplit class can be configured.

 References